Julian Lloyd Webber: Career

+In April 2026, just before his 75th birthday, Julian Lloyd Webber published his autobiography, Bows and Arrows, in which he discusses his career, his musical family, the 2014 neck injury that ended his playing, and his work in music education.

+On 14 April 2026, Lloyd Webber's 75th birthday was marked by a gala charity concert at Wigmore Hall in aid of Music Masters, featuring his wife Jiaxin Lloyd Webber, Mariatu and Isata Kanneh-Mason, and pianists Lauren Zhang, Edward Leung and Rebeca Omordia.
+Twelve years after retiring from performance due to a herniated disc, Lloyd Webber briefly returned to the stage with a borrowed cello to play Fauré's Élégie, which Keith Clarke of Musical America described as "no comeback—just an amuse-bouche to store in the memory".

 Involvement with music education

 Demonstrating his long involvement with music education, he formed the Music Education Consortium with James Galway and Evelyn Glennie in 2003.
 As a result of successful and continued lobbying by the Consortium, on 21 November 2007, the UK government announced an infusion of £332 million for music education.
 In 2008, the British government invited Lloyd Webber to be chairman of its In Harmony programme which is based on the Venezuelan social programme El Sistema.
-The government-commissioned Henley Review of Music Education (2011) reported, "There is no doubt that they [the In Harmony projects] have delivered life-changing experiences."
-In July 2011 the founder of El Sistema in Venezuela, José Antonio Abreu, recognised In Harmony as part of the El Sistema worldwide network.
-Further, in November 2011 the British government announced additional support for In Harmony across England by extending funding from the Department for Education and adding funding from Arts Council England from 2012 to 2015.
+The government-commissioned Henley Review of Music Education (2011) reported, "There is no doubt that they [the in Harmony projects] have delivered life-changing experiences."
+In July 2011 the founder of El Sistema in Venezuela, José Antonio Abreu, recognised in Harmony as part of the El Sistema worldwide network.
+Further, in November 2011 the British government announced additional support for in Harmony across England by extending funding from the Department for Education and adding funding from Arts Council England from 2012 to 2015.
 Lloyd Webber now chairs the charity Sistema England.
 In October 2012 he led the Incorporated Society of Musicians campaign against the implementation of the English Baccalaureate which proposed to remove arts subjects from the core curriculum.
 In February 2013 the government withdrew its plans.
 Lloyd Webber has represented the arts sector on programmes such as BBC1's Question Time, The Andrew Marr Show, BBC2's Newsnight and BBC Radio 4's Today, The World at One, PM, Front Row and The World Tonight.

 Lloyd Webber was part of the expert panel which produced the UK government's Model Music Curriculum in March 2021.